-Borden, a Whig, was the representative for Massachusetts's 10th congressional district from 1841 to 1843.
+Borden was the representative for Massachusetts’s 10th congressional district and was a Whig.
+He served from 1841 to 1843.

 From Dec 1835 to Mar 1843, Borden missed 558 of 1,908 roll call votes, which is 29.2%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|